maang-max/arm-defender/README.md

 # arm-defender
-POST request to the Microsoft Azure Resource Manager
+To enable Microsoft Defender for Cloud on a subscription, you can send a POST request to the Microsoft Azure Resource Manager (ARM) API